saurabhcs1/captcha-service/README.md

 How to run binary:
 ------------------
 Assumption: JDK 1.8 is your default jdk  ( How to check ?
-Go to command prompt and run java -varsion)
+Go to command prompt and run java -version)

 Go to captcha-service\bin folder and click on RunCaptchaService.bat
       - this would start captcha-service application and open chrome to  http://localhost:8011/index.html